Netcracker/qubership-apihub-nodejs-dev-image/README.md

 ## Building the Image

-You can also build the image locally, without using the image from the registry, by executing the commands below:
+You can  build the image locally by executing the commands below:

 ```bash
 cd development-environment